Jiang Ji: Analysing Gongsun Yuan's alliance with Sun Quan

 In 238, when Gongsun Yuan learnt that Cao Rui was planning to attack him, he pledged allegiance to Sun Quan, the emperor of Eastern Wu, and asked Sun Quan to send reinforcements to Liaodong to help him.
 When Cao Rui heard about it, he asked Jiang Ji, "Do you think Sun Quan will send troops to Liaodong?"

 Jiang Ji replied: "He knows that our defences are strong and that he won't gain any advantage.
 If he sends his forces deep into enemy territory, it won't be a sustainable campaign; if he attacks only the periphery, it will be a waste of manpower and resources for him.
 Sun Quan doesn't even care when his sons and brothers are in danger, so why would he care about a distant ally who has humiliated him before?
 The reason why he is spreading news that he will be sending aid to Gongsun Yuan is because he wants to confuse us.
 He will only take action if we fail to defeat Gongsun Yuan.
 However, as we are separated by land and water from Liaodong, if we attack Liaodong, we must ensure that we conquer it swiftly, or else Sun Quan might send lightly armed forces to launch small raids at our borders.
 This is something we should be wary of."

 Service under Cao Fang

-In 239, following Cao Rui's death, his adopted son Cao Fang succeeded him as the next emperor of Wei.
+In January 239, following Cao Rui's death, his adopted son Cao Fang succeeded him as the next emperor of Wei.
 After his coronation, Cao Fang reassigned Jiang Ji to serve as General Who Leads the Army (領軍將軍) and enfeoffed him as the Marquis of Changling Village (昌陵亭侯).
 On 1 September 242, he promoted Jiang Ji to the position of Grand Commandant (太尉) to replace Man Chong, who died some months earlier.